-- Revision of policies and procedures Curriculum adaptations
+- Revision of policies and procedures or curriculum adaptations

 - Removal of physical barriers

-- Be clear about rules and expectations.
+- Clearly stated rules and expectations.
 Provide logical and natural consequences that relate directly to a child’s specific actions.

 - Try different ways to communicate.
 When you are getting ready to read to the group, show a photo of children sitting together for story time, or use a picture of the outdoors to let children know that the group is going outside.